Green9090/Green9090.github.io/_posts/2024-03-15-weather-data.md

 **Global Historical Climatology Network Weather Data**

 In the United States, an organization called the Global Historical Climatology Network (GHCN) maintains over 100,000 weather stations.
 These stations record daily statistics like maximum/minimum temperature, precipitation amounts, snow levels, and more.
 This data is made freely available to the public.
-This is an incredible resource both for researchers, business owners, and other people who would like to use the data for professional purposes, and also for hobbyists who are interested in things like comparing rainfall or temperature between years.
+This is an incredible resource not only for researchers, business owners, and other people who would like to use the data for professional purposes, and also for hobbyists who are interested in things like comparing rainfall or temperature between years.
 For example, if you have exceptional rainfall in your area, it can be fun to check how it stacks up against other historically large storms!

 Unfortunately, however, the data looks like this: